For me, health is everything, as when we feel strong and clear, so much is possible.

 Look after your mental health

 Your mental health is just as important as your physical health, so it is important not to neglect it.
 If you are struggling with stress, anxiety or depression because of work or personal issues, talk to a sympathetic manager or colleague and see if you can reduce your workload or responsibilities until you feel stronger.
-Many people find meditation techniques, such as yoga and deep breathing exercises helpful in reducing their feeling of stress and anxiety.
+Many people find meditation techniques, such as yoga and deep breathing exercises, to reduce their feeling of stress and anxiety.
 I for one start every day with a 30-40 minute combo.
 Social media can be very triggering if you are suffering from low self-esteem or a lack of confidence, as the pressure to look good and live your ‘very best life’ is all too common on there.
 If you feel like it is having a significant negative impact on your life, delete the apps off your cell phone and step away for a while.
 Or go for a hike in the mountains somewhere off the grid, and recharge perspectives.

 Make sure you get enough sleep

 We rarely get enough sleep, and when we do sleep, it is often not good enough quality.
-With us all living such busy lives, finding the time to wind down and sleep is harder than ever, but it is more important than ever.
+With us, all living such busy lives, finding the time to wind down and sleep is harder than ever, but it is more important than ever.
 Where possible, try to avoid looking at a mobile phone, tablet or TV screen for at least an hour before bed, and relax in a warm bath with a warm, soothing tea.
 Love the sound of this, and am trying harder.
 Make sure the room that you are sleeping in is not too hot but not too cold, and as dark as possible.
-By following a good night-time routines, you are much more likely to find yourself having a restful nights sleep, leaving you feeling refreshed and ready to face the day when you wake up.
+By following a good night-time routine, you are much more likely to find yourself having a restful nights sleep, leaving you feeling refreshed and ready to face the day when you wake up.
 Aim for 7-8 hours, and monitor it to help know that you are indeed keeping the promise to yourself.

 Putting these into practice will no doubt lead to a positive impact on our health.
 Here’s a challenge to you to match my promise to self to start the new year on the right foot with a strong focus on health and well-being.
 And in my case, with yoga daily.